danopstech/starlink/README.md

 ## 👋 Overview

 I hope this project will make it easier for users to monitor their Starlink connection in even more detail, see its performance over time with each beta software release, but most importantly brag about their new satellite base internet to EVERYONE!

+**What does this do?**
+1. Collects information from the Starlink dish every 3 seconds such as: signal strength, alarms, obstructions and latency
+2. Runs internet speed tests every 60 minutes (upload, download, ping)
+3. Measures latency to multiple destinations globally every 3 seconds
+4. Stores all the metrics in a local database (Prometheus time series database)
+5. You can then view the metrics on pre-built dashboards or create your own dashboards in Grafana.

 <p align="center">
     <img src="https://github.com/danopstech/starlink/raw/main/.docs/assets/overview.png" width="95%"/>